Trp53 Conditional Knockout mouse — liver specific context

 Which Cre driver is best for liver specific focused experiments?

-Driver choice depends on onset timing, recombination efficiency, and known leak patterns.
-We map your organ and cell type to a short list of proven Cre lines, then discuss reporter crosses and controls.
-Your query highlights liver specific as a primary axis, which we treat as the starting point for driver selection.
+Driver choice depends on onset timing, recombination efficiency, and known leak.
+We map your organ and cell type to a short list of proven Cre lines, then talk through reporter crosses and controls.
+Your note points to liver specific, so we start driver selection there.

 Do you ship live Trp53 animals?

 When catalog lines are live, we ship with health certificates and QC documentation.
-If your exact combo is not listed, we quote a custom project with cryo or live dispatch options depending on cohort timing and geography.
+If your exact combo is not listed, we quote a generation project with cryo or live dispatch depending on cohort timing and geography.

 How do I request a quote for Trp53?

-Use the catalog inquire buttons or the request quote form with your allele goal, Cre plan if any, strain background, and cohort size.
+Use the catalog inquire buttons or the request quote form.
+Include your allele goal, Cre plan if any, strain background, and cohort size.
 A PhD led team responds with pricing, milestones, and the fastest path to experimental animals.